What is PNP bill payment on a bank statement?

 • Processing fees for online applications

-Essentially, if you’ve paid for a service online recently and the provider uses Plug’n Pay behind the scenes, that’s why you’re seeing it on your statement.
-It’s a common way for businesses to manage their online transactions securely.
+If you paid for a service online recently and the provider uses Plug’n Pay behind the scenes, you will see it on your statement.

 So, you’ve seen “PNP Bill Payment” on your bank statement and are wondering what’s actually going on behind the scenes.
 It’s not magic, but it can feel a bit mysterious when the name of the actual service you paid for isn’t right there.
 Basically, PNP Bill Payment is a descriptor that pops up when a payment is processed through a system called Plug’n Pay Technologies.
 Think of Plug’n Pay as a middleman, a secure way for various organizations, especially government bodies and utility companies, to accept electronic payments without having to build their own complicated payment systems.